Stephen-Gates/report-gallery/docs/reports.md

 [![Lifecycle and Age reports](../assets/images/lifecycle-age-thumbnail.png)][lifecycle-age]

-[Lifecycle and Age reports][lifecycle-age] show how applications are added or removed from the application portfolio over time.
+[Lifecycle and Age reports][lifecycle-age] show how applications are added or removed from the portfolio over time.

 [![Inventory reports](../assets/images/inventory-thumbnail.png)][inventory]

-[Inventory reports][inventory] show a table of factsheets and they properties.
+[Inventory reports][inventory] show a table of factsheets and their properties.

 <!-- Grid of report images